Michail-Marakis/ViaPharma/README.md

 ---

+## JUNIT TESTS
+There is 100% lines and branch coverage through out the project in order to verify correct logic

+---

 ## Summary

 The application improves the ordering and fulfillment process between pharmacies and pharmacy warehouses by offering automation, transparency, and efficient inventory management.